Joseph D. Pistone: Aftermath

 Shortly thereafter, on August 17, 1981, Napolitano was murdered for having allowed an FBI agent to infiltrate the family; he was shot dead and his hands were cut off.
 Ruggiero was arrested by the FBI on August 29, 1981.
 Mirra was also later killed on February 18, 1982.
 About Napolitano's fate, Pistone had stated, "My intention in all of this was to put people in jail, not get them killed".
 In November 1982, Ruggiero, along with Nicholas Santora, Antonio Tomasulo, and Anthony "Fat Tony" Rabito, would be convicted in a six-week jury trial for racketeering conspiracy, receiving a 15-year prison sentence.

 The Mafia put out a $500,000 contract on Pistone and kicked the Bonanno family off the Commission.
 FBI agents visited Mafia bosses in New York and advised them not to murder Pistone.
 The contract was dropped by Paul Castellano, who headed the Commission, as he thought killing a federal agent would "attract too much attention".
 Pistone publicly testified for the first time on August 2, 1982.
 The evidence collected by Pistone led to over 200 indictments and over 100 convictions of Mafia members.
 Although Pistone resigned from the FBI in 1986, he continued to testify when called upon, including at the Pizza Connection Trial.

-While Pistone's infiltration decimated the Bonanno family, the family was consequently not a main target in the Mafia Commission Trial that saw the top leadership of the Five Families sent to prison, as the Bonannos had already been kicked off the Commission.
-By dodging this bullet, the family kept its leadership intact and was able to consolidate its power once again.
+While Pistone's infiltration decimated the Bonanno family, it also resulted in their expulsion from the Mafia Commission.
+Consequently, the Bonannos were not a target of the investigation leading to the Mafia Commission Trial that saw the top leadership of the "Five Families" sent to prison.
+By avoiding this, the family kept its leadership intact and was able to consolidate its power once again.
 The boss who led that resurgence, Joseph Massino, was convicted in 2004 of ordering Napolitano to be killed for allowing Pistone into the family.

-Pistone lives in an undisclosed location with his wife Maggie and their three daughters, under assumed names.
+Pistone lives in an undisclosed location with his wife Maggie (before her death in 2025) and their three daughters, under assumed names.
 Pistone has been active as an author and consultant to worldwide law enforcement agencies, including Scotland Yard, and has been called to testify before the United States Senate as an expert on organized crime.

 In September 2012, Pistone testified in Montreal, Quebec, at the Charbonneau Commission public inquiry into corruption, as an expert witness.